pooltogether/v4-ui/README.md

 # PoolTogether V4 UI

-Interact with V4 of the PoolTogether prize-savings protocol.
+User interface to interact with version 4 of the PoolTogether prize-savings protocol.

 # Setup